oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/process-data-for-graph/process_data_for_graph.md

 ## Introduction

-This labs goes thru the processing required to create a property graph for use in graph studio.
+This labs goes thru the data processing required to create a property graph for use in graph studio.
 First you will stage and clean the data for unnecessary and ambiguous information.
-Then you will load the staged data into tables that will be used as edge and vertices of a property graph.
+Then you will load the staged data into tables to be used as edge and vertices of a property graph.

 Estimated Time: 30 minutes